TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/AddingDocumentation/Index.rst

 Types of Changes
 ----------------

-.. todo:: Should the path typo3/sysext/core/Documentation/Changelog/master/ also be renamed to main?

-There are four different types of changes which have to follow a certain format and **always** need to go into :file:`typo3/sysext/core/Documentation/Changelog/master/`.
+There are four different types of changes which have to follow a certain format and **always** need to go into :file:`typo3/sysext/core/Documentation/Changelog/<release>/`.

 Choose one which fits your patch: